Flocking Frequently Asked Questions

 How many colors of glue?

-We have the basic colors on the BUY page.
+We have the basic colors tones needed on the BUY page.
 Some custom

 colors can be made, for an extra fee.